Bjond/docker-openempi/README.md

+# Change Notes

+* Made it so that OpenEMPI uses port 8090 to avoid collision with `bjond-health` on a dev machine.

 # Docker Environment for OpenEMPI

 Docker environment for [OpenEMPI] (http://www.openempi.org/), an open source implementation of an Enterprise Master Patient Index.